lysandre995/typescript-starter/README.md

 This is a TypeScript project template with useful pre-made packages and configurations.
 It includes ESLint and Prettier for code formatting, Jest for testing (I use Babel as a JavaScript transpiler for Jest), and Husky, along with lint-staged, to ensure a pre-commit process that performs type checking, enforces proper formatting, and runs the tests.

 ## Usage
 Clone the repo and replace the example parts with your code, remove the .git folder and redo the git initialization.
+Rename the folder like your project name and replace the "name" and "author" in the `package.json`.

 Compile the project:
 ```bash